-Toohey Forest is home to squirrel gliders, short-beaked echidnas and lace monitors.
-It has more than 75 species of birds, five tree-dwelling mammals and a diversity of reptiles, butterflies and frogs.
+Toohey Forest is home to koalas, short-beaked echidnas and lace monitors.
+It has more than 75 species of birds and a diversity of reptiles, butterflies and frogs.
 This is unique for an area with such a close proximity to the city centre.

 You may see:

-- kookaburras, grey shrikethrushes, white-throated treecreepers, rainbow lorikeets, eastern spinebills and yellow-faced honeyeaters
+- tawny frogmouths, kookaburras, grey shrikethrushes, white-throated treecreepers, rainbow lorikeets, eastern spinebills and yellow-faced honeyeaters

 - lizards, goannas, skinks and geckoes